pablo-alcaniz/cwa-ingest-bot/README.md

 - A Telegram bot token (obtain one from [@BotFather](https://t.me/BotFather))
 - Docker + Docker Compose

 *Important note:* make sure you set up your Telegram bot restricting user access in the BotFather settings.
 This bot does not implement its own authentication, so it will accept files from any Telegram user if not restricted.
-You can restrict access in the Bot Father > Your Bot > Bot Settings > Access > Restrict bot users.
+You can restrict access in Bot Father > Your Bot > Bot Settings > Access > Restrict bot users.
 If you want to allow more than one user, you can specify what user are allowed in the same section of Bot Settings.

 ## Configuration

-Copy `compose.yaml` and fill in the three placeholders:
+Modify `compose.yaml` and fill in the three placeholders:

 | Variable | Description |
 |----------|-------------|